Are you looking to create a positive family meal time?

-Creating a mealtime ritual is one way to help a family bond and bank some family social capital.
-But like many things it sounds simple but can prove so challenging.
+Yes, creating a mealtime ritual is one way to help a family bond and bank some family social capital.
+But like many things it sounds simple but can prove challenging.
 How does your mealtime look?
 Depending on the ages and stages of your family I am guessing dinner may be anywhere between 5pm and 8pm (or even later) and may be done in split shifts.
 One of my biggest challenges is that I tend to spread everything over the dining table throughout the day…… And then it's deciding what to cook that most people will eat....
 Here are 10 things that may help you create a more positive family meal time.
 Take what suits you and your family and leave the rest.

-This is practical mindfulness.
-Remember, you don’t need to do it all.
-Choose one and see how it goes.
-For other tips and strategies on incorporating practical mindfulness, follow Positive Young Minds and Positive Psychology for Life.
-Want to dive deeper into practical wellbeing?
-Have a look at our supported online program at https://www.positiveyoungminds.com.au/getting-started-with-self-care.html.
 This week I practiced my strength of bravery and took on board the challenge of posting 5 vlogs in 5 days.
 I chose the theme of communicating with your children, and particularly teens, as this is a challenging area for many families.
 Mine included!
 Now, these vlogs aren't perfect (as it is the first time I have done this).
 However, I have had feedback that the content is useful.
 They explore why we communicate with our children, whether our communication is parent or child centered, how we can set the scene for communication by making ourselves available, layering a conversation and how to respond when your teenager actually does talk to you!
 I have posted a link to one of the videos below.
 You can find the five of them at bit.ly/2vO8Iai.
 I would love if you commented on what you found useful, and what else you would like me to vlog on.
 Positive Young Minds will also be running practical workshops where the ideas in the videos will be expanded on and you have the opportunity to practice some mindful communication skills.
-If you are interested drop me an email at youngminds.psychology@gmail.com.
-I have spoken a number of times about being BOLD and taking on new challenges.
-Well, this week we had a new addition to our family.
-Depending on the family member I can see Neil bringing out different strengths in all of us, including zest, teamwork, love of learning, perspective. curiosity and appreciation of beauty and excellence.
+If you are interested drop me an email at [email protected].
+Family connectedness starts with you.
+You can be the calm one in the house.

 His name is Neil and he is a guide dog.
 We have taken on raising him for about the next 12 months before he is handed over (after a bit more intensive training) to his new owner.
 It is interesting to observe the comments and behaviours of my other family members.
 I have heard the sentence, "if this is what it's like to have kids, I don't want any" a couple of times.
 Sounds like this child may be developing a bit of perspective.
 As a 'new mum' I have woken up in the middle of the night thinking - 'I have heard the dog.
 I wonder if he's OK'.
 Then I remember he is a dog and not a newborn I need to feed, change, console.
 However, there is a similarity with the doubts about whether I am doing the right thing, and the different bits of advice you get from everyone.
 Also the constant knowledge that even when he is asleep I need to be alert to his next needs.
 As puppy raisers we have someone on the end of the line we can call, we have a manual and there are scheduled training sessions, there is a puppy raiser Facebook page.
 There are also five of us in the family to share the responsibility.
 I can't help compare this with the limited support I had when bringing home my first baby (thank you to those who were there for me at the time - it was super appreciated).
 I wasn't even part of Facebook then!
 Having at least one person to support you is so important for your mental health.
 It's one of the reasons Positive Young Minds exists, to be a friendly, accessible form of support.
 Don't hesitate to contact me at youngminds.psychology@gmail.com if you would like to connect.
 Do your children like each?
 How do you feel when they fight and argue?
 As a mother I feel it is important that when my children grow up they will be there for each other.
 That when one is stuck or upset they can pick up the phone or whatever is the most appropriate form of communication in 10+ years time, and know the person on the other end will be there for them.
 Or when they have wonderful news they do the same.
 That when they have something to celebrate they can do so with each other.
 That together they have a supportive community.
 Because if they can’t do this, why do we create families?